JosephLai241/URS/README.md

 `$ ./scraper.py -c URL N_RESULTS --FILE_FORMAT`

 **These scrapes were designed to be used with JSON only.
-Exporting to CSV is not recommended.**
+Exporting to CSV is not recommended, but it will still work.**

 You can also scrape comments from posts and specify the number of results returned.